Bomber Mafia: Legacy

 In World War II, the Bomber Mafia's theory of the primacy of unescorted daylight strategic bombing was proved wrong.
 Fleets of heavy bombers were not able to achieve victory without the cooperation of the Army and Navy, and required the protection of long-range fighters for deep penetration missions.
 Overall casualties in the war were not minimal, and victory did not come significantly more quickly.
 Precision in bombing was not achieved until long-range fighter escorts became available and air superiority was achieved, as opponents had warned.
 The strategic bombing concept, however, was a major factor in the eventual victory and became the first core doctrine of the independent United States Air Force.
 Its proponents continued to promote the doctrine into the Atomic Age, forming the Strategic Air Command to carry out a vision modified to fit the needs of the Cold War and the threat of nuclear warfare.

 The Bomber Mafia was gradually replaced in the 1950s and 1960s by advocates of intercontinental ballistic missile warfare.

-In his 2021 popular history book The Bomber Mafia, Malcolm Gladwell wrote that the idea of precision bombing stayed alive in the US military, with greater accuracy obtained in the 1990s through to the present with guided bombs, such that a modern laser-guided bomb or missile might be expected to destroy not just a single building but a single room in the building, minimizing collateral damage.
+In his popular history book The Bomber Mafia (2021), Canadian journalist Malcolm Gladwell wrote that the idea of precision bombing stayed alive in the US military, with greater accuracy obtained in the 1990s through to the present with guided bombs, such that a modern laser-guided bomb or missile might be expected to destroy not just a single building but a single room in the building, minimizing collateral damage.
 Gladwell opined that the moralistic, casualty-avoiding ideas of Haywood Hansell stayed relevant for many years while the heavy death toll of area bombing fell out of favor.
-In that sense, Gladwell wrote that Hansell "won the war."
+In that sense, Gladwell wrote that Hansell "won the war".